onedr0p/home-ops/docs/networking/general.md

     Due to the way that BGP works, a node can only set up a single BGP connection to the router.
 This mean kube-vip and Calico services must not be running on the same node.

 In order to expose my control-plane on a loadbalanced IP address, I have deployed {{ links.external('kube-vip') }} via static pods on my k8s masters.
 It is configured to expose a load balanced IP address over BGP.
+I am also using HA Proxy which is deployed on my router as a backup.

 ## Exposing services on their own IP address